Mark Cavendish’s Tour de France record attempt ends with stage eight crash

 As Pedersen celebrated the win, Jonas Vingegaard, Tadej Pogacar and Jai Hindley all finished in the front group to ensure no change at the top of the general classification before Sunday’s stage on the Puy de Dome, but Simon Yates lost 47 seconds after a late crash.

-That saw the Lancastrian drop from fourth to sixth overall, with brother Adam up to fifth.
+That saw the Lancastrian, who hurt his pelvis in the incident, drop from fourth to sixth overall, with brother Adam up to fifth.